justicedemocrats/new-site/src/pages/nominate-pages/index.md

     title: Tell Us About Yourself
   - display: both
     preface: >-
-      Make your case using specific facts about the failures of the incumbent or unmet needs of the constituents.
+      Make your case using specific facts about the failures of the incumbent and unmet needs of the district's constituents.
     questions:
-      - label: >-
+      - label: ''
-          Make your case using specific facts about the failures of the incumbent or unmet needs of the constituents.
         max_length: '2000'
         name: Why District
         required: true